 Skills Development Fund Training Stream

 Find out if you’re eligible, and learn how to apply for funding to address challenges to hiring, training and retaining workers during the COVID‑19 pandemic.

 On this page Skip this page navigation

-The Skills Development Fund offers funding to organizations for innovative projects that address challenges to hiring, training or retaining workers, including apprentices, during a pandemic.
+The Skills Development Fund offers funding to organizations for innovative projects that address challenges to hiring, training or retaining workers, including apprentices, during the pandemic.